How to get death certificate in Karnataka? (2022)

 Delayed registration is subjected to payment of a late fee and permission of the prescribed authority.

-Death event, information on which is given to the Registrar after expiry of 21 days but within 30 days of its occurrence, shall be registered on payment of late fee of Rupee Two
+Death event, information on which is given to the Registrar after the expiry of 21 days but within 30 days of its occurrence, shall be registered on payment of a late fee of Rupee Two

 Death event, information on which is given to the Registrar after 30 days but within one year of its occurrence, shall be registered only with the written permission of the prescribed authority and on the production of an affidavit made before a notary public or any other officer authorized in this behalf by the State Government and payment of a late fee of Rupee Five

-Death event which has not been registered within one year of its occurrence, shall be registered only on an order made by a magistrate of the first class after verifying the correctness of the event and payment of a late fee of Rupee Ten.
+Death event which has not been registered within one year of its occurrence shall be registered only on an order made by a magistrate of the first class after verifying the correctness of the event and payment of a late fee of Rupee Ten.

 Delayed death registration process

-In case, the death is not already registered at the time of death, following documents are required to get Death Certificate,
+In case, the death is not already registered at the time of death, the following documents are required to get Death Certificate,

-Get Non-Availability Certificate from the Registrars office.
+Get Non-Availability Certificate from the Registrar's office.
 The Non-Availability Certificate is an acknowledgement or endorsement from the authorities stating that the death certificate is not available with them.
 Applicants have to fill Form 10 and submit it to the Registrar, who will then verify the data and issue the acknowledgement

 Photo ID of Applicant

-Apply Online for Death Certificate
+Apply Online for Death Certificate in Karnataka

-For additional Copies of the Death Certificates and for any Corrections please contact Data Entry Operators of the concerned Nada Kacheri.
+For additional Copies of the Death Certificates and any Corrections please contact Data Entry Operators of the concerned Nada Kacheri.

-Search Birth certificate online
+Search Birth certificates online